rixgarregid/Streamlight/README.md

 `npm run build:watch` | Watchs for changes in the `static` folder and runs `npm run build` when a file has been modified and saved.
 `npm run clean` | Deletes `config.json`, `apps.json`, `commands.json` files and the `dist` folder to restore app defaults.
 `npm run dist` | Builds the binaries of the app and creates the `dist` folder if it haven't been created yet.
 Binaries are generated for the host platform.

+As Streamlight is built in Electron, it's essential you have installed Node.js to work on this app.